risingwavelabs/risingwave-docs-legacy/docs/get-started.md

 ## Analyze and query data

-As an illustrative example, let's create a materialized view to calculate the average score for examination 101.
+As an illustrative example, let's create a materialized view to calculate the average score for examination 101, and then view the current value of the materialized view.

 ```sql title="Create a materialized view"
 CREATE MATERIALIZED VIEW average_exam_scores_101 AS